-A patient either in the outpatient or in-patient department undergoes an uncountable number of questions from his presenting complaints to his past history of ailments and drug intake.
-These questions are really important to know because a doctor is very much interested in knowing the detail of each and everything that happened to his health in any form.
+A patient either in the outpatient or inpatient department undergoes several questions, from his presenting complaints to his history of ailments and drug intake.
+These questions are really important to know because a doctor is very interested in knowing the details of everything that has happened to his health in any form.

-Why Past history is asked and maintained in the form?
+Why is history asked and maintained in this form?

 But why does a doctor want to know the history?
-One may ask this question especially if he is coming to the hospital for apparently a very trivial reason.
-The answer to this question is very simple yet it can take lengths to complete.
+One may ask this question, especially if he is coming to the hospital for apparently trivial reasons.
+The answer to this question is very simple, yet it can take a long time to complete.
 The reasons can be explained in the following paragraphs.

 Medication history